Ultimate One Week Spain Itinerary (7 Days) for First-Timers

 Toledo

 I had never heard of Toledo until my first trip to Spain.
 During my free walking tour of Madrid, the tour guide highly recommended that we take a day trip there.
 She described it as a unique mix of Jewish, Muslim, and Christian cultures.
-I unfortunately was still a novice traveler and couldn’t figure out how to get there for a day trip so last minute.
+I, unfortunately was still a novice traveler and couldn’t figure out how to get there for a day trip so last minute.

 So when I moved to Madrid six years later, a day trip to Toledo was one of the first things I did after securing my apartment!
 Just like the tour guide said, it really is a unique blend of cultures, and it makes all the sense in the world that it’s Madrid’s most popular day trip.